lablup/backend.ai-docs-webui/docs/model_serving/model_serving.rst

 -  Model Definition File Path: You can also set model definition file as you uploaded in model storage path.
 The default value is ``model-definition.yaml``.
 -  Additional Mounts: Likewise session, service provides additional mounts.
-   Notice that only you can mount general/data usage mode folder, not additional model folder.
+   Please make sure that only you can mount general/data usage mode folder, not additional model folder.
--  Desired Routing Count: The model service can be serviced by multiple servers.
-This setting determines how many routing sessions to create for the current service.
-The value specified here will be used as the basis for creating the sessions.
+-  Desired Routing Count: This setting serves as the basis for determining the number of routing sessions to maintain for the current service.
+If you change the value of this setting, the manager can create a new replica session or terminate a running session by referring to the number of existing replica sessions.

 .. image:: service-launcher2.png
    :width: 700